boomland/VoiceFilter-by-Megatron3000ultraSkill/README.md

 | Before VoiceFilter | 2.5  | 1.6 |
 | After VoiceFilter  | 12.6 | 4.8 |

-### Downstream tasks
-Go to folder downstream_tasks and follow the README file there.

 ### :left_right_arrow: Reverse Task
 For the task of keeping background noise and voices, but removing the target speaker voice we used the same system (Speech Embedder + Voicefilter).